GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 resource.
 At the 90th percentile, sites send about 4.7 MB of images on desktop and mobile.
 That's a lot of [cat pictures](https://en.wikipedia.org/wiki/Cats_and_the_Internet).

-Embedded iframes also use a lot of data and can harm page performance.
-Only loading non-critical, below-the-fold images and iframes when the user is likely to see them improves page load times, minimizes user bandwidth, and reduces memory usage.

-Currently, there are two ways to defer the loading of off-screen images and iframes:
+Currently, there are two ways to defer the loading of off-screen images:

 - Using the [Intersection Observer API](https://developers.google.com/web/updates/2016/04/intersectionobserver)